EVENTS up to THE OFFICIAL NOMINATION OF BARACK FOR 2012

 Imagine how clueless banks are if they can suffer $2.3 billions of losses

 in unauthorized trading before they realize what is going on.
+It seems

 like households are much smarter than banks in managing their resources.